 Leading through fears and feelings especially at a time like this can be hard work.
 It requires great listening and emotional intelligence skills, which can be very exhausting.
 But as hard as it is, the cost and risk of doing nothing is higher.
 Think about all the wasted time and energy spent avoiding fears and feelings, that could be spent moving your team and organization forward.

-So, dig in and start those tough conversations!
+Now is the time during COVID-19 to dig in and start those tough conversations!